aliasrobotics/RSF/README.md

 - Content within `evaluation criteria` has been moved into further sub-sections.
 - Formalized `Firmware` layer, added `middleware` as a relevant aspect and elaborated it.
 - Reword `internal components` to `components`.
+- Added internal ports and emphasized it.
+- Modified components aspect
+- Added a new criteria for components, review logs

 ## Bibliography
 - [1] Shyvakov, O. (2017).
 Developing a security framework for robots (Master's thesis, University of Twente)